damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. Verbal Commitment - how a company approves s business teams desire to purchase, how the company vets purchases from a legal, info security, risk, compliance and vendor management perspective
 1. Won - Deal won and booked
 1. Lost - Opportunity not won at this time

-### Closing a Won Deal <a name="closing"></a>

-In order to close a deal in Salesforce.com, one of the following must happen:

-1. Client paid via Credit Card
-1. Prospect has returned a signed quote (attach to the opportunity).
-Quote is needed for non online purchases to confirm what was purchased, the effective dates and the cost.
-Quote is also needed to confirm they agree to terms and conditions.

-Once the above has happened, please make sure the following actions are done:

-1. Attach any signed agreement, PO, and/or quote as an attachment to the account page/object in Salesforce.com
-1. Add in the competition we were up against in the opportunity.
-This can be the legacy SCM solution they had and/or who they were evaluating along side of us.
-This can also be ourselves, meanign GitLab CE or .com
-1. Create an add-on or Existing Account (new division) opportunity if there has been one identified by you at this time.
-1. An automated task is created to check in with the Account, 30 days after the deal closes.
-The purpose for this check in is to make sure they are happy, address any questions they have, ask them to be a reference or to speak with our product marketing team on how they use GitLab.
-  * If the customer agrees to be a reference, please check the box on the account object called "referenceable customer".
-Also go to the contact object who agreed to be a reference and under the field "role" please select "reference - investors and prospects"
-  * If customer agrees to speak with product marketing about how they use GitLab, please email product marketing manager
-1. Once the opportunity is closed won, the field "type" on the account object will change to "customer"
-1. A task will be auto created in Salesforce.com reminding you to update the Technology Stack field on the account to reflect the GitLab Tools they are using.
-Example: GitLab Issue Tracker, CI, Wiki

 ### Processing Orders via Zuora <a name="processing"></a>